-Known for her hit lifestyle show, she shared a quote from her mother that always stuck through her mind: ‘Just because nobody stepped in the snow, doesn’t mean you can’t.
-Step in the snow once and in the future, there will be millions of footprints that followed.’
+Known for her hit lifestyle show, she shared a quote from her mother that always stuck in her mind: ‘Just because nobody stepped in the snow, doesn’t mean you can’t.
+Step in the snow once and in the future, there will be millions of footprints that follow.’

 Trisha told students, ‘My mixture of languages helped me get jobs.
 It helped me connect with people across the world.’